scala/docs.scala-lang/_overviews/scala3-book/taste-functions.md

 - Higher-order functions (HOFs)
 - Higher-order functions in the standard library

-{% comment %}
-TODO: Jonathan had a note here about higher-order function definitions.
-How to resolve?
-{% endcomment %}

 Lambdas, also known as _anonymous functions_, are a big part of keeping your code concise but readable.
 These two examples — which show how to call higher-order functions (HOFs) on a Scala `List` — are equivalent, and show how to multiply each number in a list by `2` by passing a lambda into the `map` method:

 ```scala